Shogunkayo/Text-Game/README.md

 # Text-Game
 Text based adventure game in C for second sem project.
+Replace system("clear") with system("cls") if running on Windows.